 Building a healthy baby!

-Everything about a parents environment, lifestyle and relationships can impact on the health of their offspring.
-The science of epigenetics has shown that where you live, the food you eat, the exercise you take or don't take, your income, smoking, drinking, employment etc, can all alter your baby's DNA which can affect their future health.
+A parents living environment, lifestyle and relationships can impact on the health of their baby.
+Where you live, the food you eat, the exercise you take or don't take, your income, smoking, drinking, employment etc. The science of epigenetics has shown that this alters your baby's DNA which can affect their future health.
 The good news is, its never too late to make a difference.
 How you nourish, protect and respond to your newborn is just as important to build a healthy and happy baby.

 TIP: Open the links in a new tab so that you don’t lose the page!